 The other part of the equation is that Mr. Martin was also out-of-order.
 I don’t subscribe to the notion that he should have hit the guy over the head or otherwise become physical with him; but, he should have followed the appropriate chain of command and went to the coaching staff versus the media.
 Maybe as a privileged kid of lawyers his ability to handle social problems may be influenced differently.
 So called hazing or bullying will continue in sports locker rooms, neighborhoods, and schools everywhere because it’s considered a right of passage or an awkward display of machismo- versus a cry for help.

 *She Said/He Said is a weekly column on Clutch that will feature two sides to every story.
 Next week’s topic is “Should a man have a say in whether or not his girlfriend chooses to get an abortion”.
-Email your side [email protected]
+Email your side to [email protected]